Micropigmentation: Is Permanent Make-up Right For You?

 The best way to maximize your outcome and minimize any risks is to choose a qualified technician to perform your micropigmentation.
 Licensing requirements vary among states.
 In California, for example, no licensing is required to perform micropigmentation.

 Board certification by the American Academy of Micropigmentation and the Society of Permanent Cosmetics Professionals helps assure that the technician has been appropriately trained.
 Some board-certified plastic surgeons and facial plastic surgeons may also perform micropigmentation.
-To find a surgeon in your area, click here or on the right side of this page.
-The All About Facial Rejuvenation directory only lists surgeons with extensive experience in a wide variety of facial procedures.

 Make sure to ask potential technicians how long they have been performing micropigmentation and how many procedures they have performed.
 Ask where they trained and if you can see any certificates of training.